hyungjoo-cha/hyungjoo-cha.github.io/content/publication/journal-article/index.md

 ---
-title: "An example journal article"
+title: "An Exact A*-Based Tree Search Algorithm for TSP With Sequence-and-Load Dependent Risk"
 authors:
 - admin
 - Robert Ford